-There's a short distance between the commodification of a lifestyle and dependency on pills, be they happy or sad ones.
+There's a short distance between the commodification of a lifestyle and dependency on pills.

-In October, 1967, some hippies held a mock funeral for the movement, urging others to take their practices and message to the rural communes and other cities.
-Many worried that the movement had devolved into little more than an ephemeral media phenomenon.
+In October, 1967, some hippies held a mock funeral for the movement, urging others to take their practices and message to the rural communes and other to cities.
+Many worried that the movement had devolved into little more than an ephemeral and superficial media phenomenon.

-Meanwhile, drug dealers flooded the Haight with hard drugs like speed and heroin.
+Meanwhile, the drug dealers flooded the Haight with hard drugs like speed and heroin.

 It wouldn't be in the spirit of that life-affirming time to leave this subject on a negative or sour note.
 You learn how to take the good, cherish the memories, and move on to even better things.
 The universe provides.